1978 Revelation on Priesthood: Events leading up to the revelation

 In the decades leading up to the 1978 revelation, it became increasingly difficult for the church to maintain its policy on Africans and the priesthood.
 The difficulties arose both from outside protests and internal challenges encountered as the membership grew in far away areas of the world outside of the predominantly white Utah.
-Internal challenges in administering the priesthood ban were mainly due to the difficulty in determining which peoples were of African ancestry in areas such as Brazil, the Philippines and Caribbean and Polynesian Islands as well as shortages of available people for local church leadership positions in areas with a predominantly black population such as Nigeria or the Dominican Republic.
+Internal challenges in administering the priesthood ban were mainly due to the difficulty in determining which peoples were of African ancestry in areas such as Brazil, the Philippines and Caribbean and Polynesian Islands as well as shortages of available people for local church leadership positions in areas with a predominantly Black population such as Nigeria or the Dominican Republic.

 The majority of the protests against the policy coincided with the rise of the civil rights movement in the United States during the 1960s.
 In 1963, Hugh B. Brown made a statement on civil rights during General Conference in order to avert a planned protest of the conference by the NAACP.
-During the late 1960s and 1970s, black athletes at some universities refused to compete against teams from church owned Brigham Young University.
-A protest in 1974 was in response to the exclusion of black scouts to become leaders in church sponsored Boy Scout troops.
-By 1978, when the policy was changed, external pressure had slackened somewhat.
+During the late 1960s and 1970s, Black athletes at some universities refused to compete against teams from church owned Brigham Young University.
+A protest in 1974 was in response to the exclusion of Black scouts to become leaders in church sponsored Boy Scout troops.

 In the 1960s, an effort was made to establish a church presence in Nigeria where many natives had expressed interest.
 Church leaders found it difficult to make progress in establishing the church in that region without a change in the priesthood policy.
 Issues regarding possible expansion in Nigeria were considered in correspondence between the South African Mission and church general authorities from as early as 1946.
-LDS Church leaders in the Caribbean, notably in the Dominican Republic (described at the time as 98% black), had expressed the difficulty of proselytizing efforts in the region due to priesthood restrictions.
+LDS Church leaders in the Caribbean, notably in the Dominican Republic (described at the time as 98% Black), had expressed the difficulty of proselytizing efforts in the region due to priesthood restrictions.